minvws/nl-eHealth-experimental/examples/EUVAC/README.md

 ## Testing cose

+Take the string 'Hello'; COSE it, ZLIB compress and then Base45 and back.

 1. generate the CSCA and DSC with ```./gen-csca-dsc.sh```
 2. run the command: ``` python3.8 cose_sign.py | python3.8 cose_verify.py```